harbour/core/CONTRIBUTING.md

       <http://sscce.org/>
     * See more on how to report issues in an effective and useful way:
       <http://www.chiark.greenend.org.uk/~sgtatham/bugs.html>
+13. If your example or report contains any human readable text, use English only.
-13. If your example involves compatibility components, make sure to test it against original implementation (for example, test legacy Clipper core language elements against real CA-Clipper 5.2e or 5.3b, or hbct functions against CT3 library, etc)
+14. If your example involves compatibility components, make sure to test it against original implementation (for example, test legacy Clipper core language elements against real CA-Clipper 5.2e or 5.3b, or hbct functions against CT3 library, etc)